 Vermont Journal of Environmental Law Symposium – Annual symposium addressing environmental issues.

 Vermont Supreme Court – Annual visit by the Court to hear a series of cases at Vermont Law School.

 The Norman Williams Distinguished Lectureship Series – A lecture series focused on land use planning and the law, the series honors the legacy of former Vermont Law School Professor Norman Williams Jr., one of the nation's leading authorities on land use.
 Author of the eight-volume classic American Land Use Planning Law, he had served as chief of the New York City Office of Master Planning and as executive director of the New Jersey Governor's Advisory Commission on Transportation.
 Working in the 1960s with then-Vermont Governor Philip Hoff, he helped formulate the state's ban on billboards, and he wrote the legislation that is the basis for Vermont's municipal planning and zoning.

 The Waterman Lecture – Given annually since 1975, the Waterman Lecture has showcases some of the most prominent thinkers of American law.

-Public Interest Scholars Program Dinner - The Public Interest Scholars Program dinner welcomes the new class of Scholars to Villanova, connects the Scholars with their faculty advisors and public interest mentors, and features a keynote speaker by a noted public interest attorney.
+Public Interest Scholars Program Reception - The Public Interest Scholars Program reception welcomes the new class of Scholars to Villanova and introduces them to the faculty.

 Public Interest Fellowship Program Annual Auction - Founded in 1998, the Public Interest Fellowship Program (PIFP) at the Villanova University School of Law provides financial support to students who commit their summers to public service work.
 By raising money, PIFP helps students at Villanova who in turn aid the larger community through their work.